 Postemployment benefits other than pensions are available to certain employees of the State, under terms of their employment contract, upon retirement at age 55.
 If these employees elect retirement at age 55, the State pays the employer's share of health insurance benefits until the employees reach age 65.
 The Governmental Accounting Standards Board ("GASB") has issued Statement 45 "Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions" ("Statement 45").
-The impact of implementing a CAFR using the new Statement 45 guidelines on postemployment benefits other than pensions has not been determined.
+The impact of implementing a CAFR using the new Statement 45 guidelines on postemployment benefits other than pensions is currently being evaluated in an actuarial study.
 GASB Statement 45 is required to be implemented for the CAFR for Fiscal Year 2008.
-The impact of the implementation will be determined by an actuarial calculation.
-The Commissioner of Finance is currently working with the Commissioner of Employee Relations to define the contract for postemployment benefits other than pensions actuarial calculations.
-The goal of the Commissioner of Finance is to have a contract in place by June 30, 2007.